-The SOW is structured according to the same order of topics within the OCR GCSE Business (9-1) specification:
+The Scheme of Work is structured according to the same order of topics within the OCR GCSE Business (9-1) specification:

 - Topics 1 3 Business Activity, Marketing and People are taught in Year 10. - Topics 4 7 Operations, Finance, External Influences and Interdependence of Functional areas are taught in Year 11.